omegaml/omegaml/docs/source/guide/advanced/streams/streams.rst

     Window [2020-09-17 16:15:43.678020] [{'foo': 'bar'}]

 Note that producer and consumer are not required to run on the same machine.
-Since they are connected through the streaming log provided by omega|ml, they just need to use the same stream name in order connect.
+Since they are connected through the streaming log provided by omega-ml, they just need to use the same stream name in order connect.

 Deploying streaming apps
 ------------------------

-omega|ml core does not yet provide an integrated streaming runtime.
+omega-ml core does not yet provide an integrated streaming runtime.
 However, there are several options:

-1. omega|ml enterprise provides the apphub component, which supports streaming applications out of the box
+1. omega-ml commercial edition provides the apphub component, which supports streaming applications out of the box

     .. code:: bash